ckRobinson/multi-column-markdown/documentation/CrossCompatibility.md

 # Plugin Cross Compatibility
-This document will have the most up to date list of plugins known to work within a multi-column region.
+This document will have the most up to date list of plugins broadly tested to work within a multi-column region. _(Niche use cases may not have been tested and may not work.)_

 ### Admonition
 ---